Superrehtard/old_diaspora_wiki/FAQ-for-Pod-Maintainers.md

 If you are running Diaspora with PostgreSQL, beware that having [the ssl setting](http://www.postgresql.org/docs/9.1/interactive/runtime-config-connection.html#GUC-SSL) turned on in the PostgreSQL config has been causing problems for several people.
 We recommend turning it off unless you know what you're doing.

 ***I've got my pod running.
 How do I disable outside logins?***
-Change <code>registrations_closed</code> in config/diaspora.yml from false to true, and then restart the server.
+Change <code>settings.enable_registrations</code> in config/diaspora.yml from true to false, and then restart the server.

 ***How do I back up the database?***